Making clinical audit data transparent

 Data from the National Lung Cancer Audit requires careful interpretation, and the information should not be looked at in isolation when assessing standards of care.

-Data are analysed either by cancer network or by place first seen in secondary care for the calendar year 2011.
+Data is analysed either by cancer network or by place first seen in secondary care for the calendar year 2012.
 As a result, some trusts that only provide some specialist treatments for patients and do not routinely supply diagnostic data are not properly represented in these data.
 This is because all the analyses of the NLCA to date have been carried out by 'place first seen' and cancer networks.
 The ‘place first seen' most closely represents the Clinical Multi-Disciplinary Team (MDT) which makes the first treatment decisions (in partnership with representatives from the specialist centres who sit on these peripheral MDTs).

 We largely know the population base for these MDTs and that number provides the ‘denominator' for the outcome measures.
 It is much more difficult to define a population denominator for specialist centres and the treatment they provide is usually only one part of a complex care pathway.
 So taking the raw data at face value gives a very distorted picture both of their activity and performance.